 - $20,000 per accident for property damage4

 (Note that ride-share drivers are typically independent contractors of the rideshare company they drive for.)

-The easiest way to think of ride-hailing liability is to divide the coverage into three periods:
+The easiest way to think of Las Vegas ride sharing accident laws is to divide the coverage into three periods:

 - Period 1: No ride-hailing activity by driver

 - Period 2: Driver active, but waiting for a request